Got questions about implementing Dataiku or the technology behind it? Clément Stenac, co-founder and CTO here at Dataiku, has answers.

 SH: What portion of your clients already know Hadoop?

-CS: There’s a huge difference between the French and American markets - for example, in the United States, 100 percent of our clients already know Hadoop.
+CS: There’s a huge difference between the French and American markets — for example, in the U.S., 100% of our clients already know Hadoop.
 Two or three years ago in France, people were barely discovering big data and beginning to experiment with Hadoop, so in that market, we make lots more recommendations on architecture.

 SH: What technologies does Dataiku use?